-University of Florida Data Science & Information Technology
+University of Florida Malachowsky Hall for Data Science & Information Technology

 Advances in computing, communication, and cyber technologies are providing for unprecedented opportunities to impact society using data.
 In the future, physicians will routinely assemble an individual’s complex genetic code, lifestyle, medical history and current vitals, compare this to thousands of other similar subjects, and prescribe personalized healthcare that provides superior health outcomes.
 Cyber-connected autonomous vehicles will routinely deliver purchases and people.
 Computers will use artificial intelligence to design and test new machines with limited human input.
 This tsunami of data science technology will impact nearly every area of our economy and lifestyle going forward.
 Those who recognize and learn to leverage this capability will have a significant advantage not only in the high tech business of computation and communication, but in healthcare, engineering design, retail, scientific discovery, and a multitude of other fields where the effective leveraging to this data explosion will prove to be vital in global competition.